 In the event that inclement weather conditions do arise while a student is on campus, students should make every effort to keep abreast of the posted SCCC emergency protocols.
 Emergency protocol manuals are posted in prominent locations throughout each campus building.
-Protocol manuals designate emergency coordinators in each building as well as designated shelters in case of a tornado.
-Emergency Procedure Manuals are also available from the Security Department in the Student Union Building, room SW109.
+Protocol manuals designate emergency coordinators in each area of campus as well as designated shelters in case of tornados or severe weather.
+Emergency Procedure Manuals are also available from the Campus Safety Department (room A149) in the Hobble Academic Building.